Artist in Residence 2022

 Ayumi Paul studied classical violin at the Hanns Eisler School of Music Berlin and Indiana University Bloomington in the United States.
 She toured internationally from 2000–2015, playing at concert halls around the world.
 Increasingly, her works are performed in museums and galleries.
 Her first institutional solo exhibition took place at the Kunsthalle in Osnabrück in the spring of 2020.
 In 2021 she was granted a residency at Villa Massimo in Rome.

-To get us in the mood for the summer, this year’s In House: Artist in Residence, Ayumi Paul, has developed a new sound work as the first in a series of sound pieces created in attunement with the solstices and equinoxes of the year.
+To get us in the mood for the summer, this year’s Artist in Residence, Ayumi Paul, has developed a new sound work as the first in a series of sound pieces created in attunement with the solstices and equinoxes of the year.
 Sounding Seeds is a sonic journey – embedded in breathing and vocal exercises – through the spheres that inspire Ayumi Paul’s The Singing Project.
 Following the rhythm of the earth’s yearly cycle around the sun, they explore the myriad ways in how sound and song have been shaping our world.

 Ayumi Paul, Artist in Residence Room, 2022, © Luis Kürschner